 You may be eligible for the Oncotype DX Breast Recurrence Score test if you have early stage, estrogen receptor-positive (ER-positive), or HER2-negative breast cancer.
 This test is a huge advance because it does allow many people with this subtype of breast cancer to skip chemotherapy.

-In some instances, for ER-positive breast cancer, if the Oncotype DX shows chemotherapy would not be beneficial, skipping chemotherapy will not raise the risk of recurrence.
+In some instances, such as ER-positive breast cancer, if an Oncotype DX test shows chemotherapy would not be beneficial, skipping chemotherapy will not raise the risk of recurrence.

 Every type of cancer is different, and the indications for chemotherapy vary widely among different types of cancers.